 Its user interface may not be as clean as more expensive programs, but it has a lot of the features that compete with DAWs double, or even triple its price.
 Some standout features include support for large track counts, extensive audio and MIDI editing tools, virtual patchbay emulation for channel routing, and support for standard audio plugin formats including VST, VST3, and Audio Units.

-The cherry on top: Reaper is compatible with both macOS and Windows, and has a relatively light system footprint compared to programs like Ableton Live, Pro Tools, or Logic Pro X.
+The cherry on top: Reaper is compatible with both macOS and Windows, and has a relatively light system footprint compared to programs like Ableton Live, Pro Tools, or Logic Pro X. While the price of Reaper itself is inexpensive, unlike Logic Pro X and Ableton Live, you may want to invest into VST and Audio Unit effects and instruments, as Reaper has almost none onboard.

 What is the best digital audio workstation?